podvistorcheto/football-report/README.md

 6. After logged in users are able to pick subscription plan, add it to their shopping card and submit a payment to become authors and publish their own articles.
 7. Users have access to shorlist with their own articles and subscripton history in the profile page
 8. After becoming authors, user are provided with option ot update and delete only their own aritcles.

+### User Stories

+Non-registered users:

+1. As a non-logged in user I want to see the landing page media and browse over the sample articles provided in the carousel slider.
+2. As a non-logged user I wish to find more about the philosophy behind the website, check the pricing plans.
+3. As non-logged in user I can either signup or login to the page if I already have an account.

+Registered users:

+1. To able to login and logout from the website
+2. After registration I can access my profile page with basic profile info and auto added profile image.
+3. After registration I can read all the article reports published in access new articles reports after pubslished.
+4. In the articles list can view the article card with date published, name of the author and article image thumbnail.
+5. I want articles shown per page to be limited to 3 and rest of the articles list be accessed with a pagination.
+6. The article card in the article list has to provide user with links ot view the full article page by clickig either the title or the image thumbnail.
+7. Article detailed page should present the full article picture, date published with author info, and the entire text of the article
+8. After registration I can choose a subscribtion plan to publish my own articles.
+9. After choosing the subscription plan I would like to see the chosen subscriptio plan in a shooping card with a option to remove or proceed to checkout page.
+10. If the subscription is removed  users can return back to the homepage.
+11. Users can proceed to the checkout page where they should view the subscription plan details.
+12. In the checkout page user can submit theire payment details
+13. Users can see once again the price of the subsription and the amout theire cart will be charged.
+14. Once in the checkout the user needs to have the option button to return to the shopping cart page and adjust it.
+15. To be able to complete the purchase for the subscription plan directly to site with a valid credit card details

+Subcription Users:

+1. After a successfull payment there I can view the subscription added to a subscription history in my profile page
+2. After successfull payment users can see the button for publishing articles in their profile page.
+3. In publish article page users can add title, photo and text content to the article.
+4. In the publish article users can check their text and add additional content using the rich text editor.
+5. If users forget to provide article picture the website provides default picture themed according to the website design.
+6. After clicking the publish article button I can check and see the article published in the reports page.
+7. After publishing the article I can see it also in the list with published articles in my profile page.
+8. In the reports page I can access and read both my articles and other user articles.
+9. If I choose to read and article which I authored then I can update and delete the article, but only if I am the author.
+10. In the update view of the page I can change the title, picture and text of the article.
+11. In the delete view I am asked to confirm the removal or cancel the removal.

 ## Design